ksator/automated_junos_show_commands_collection_with_syslog_saltstack/README.md

 # Project description

-At each junos commit, SaltStack automatically collects the new junos configuration file and archives it to a git server
+Based on syslog messages received from Junos, SaltStack automatically collects junos show commands on the device that sent a syslog message, and archives the collected data on a Git server.

 This is a relatively simple demo.
-For a more advanced, robust, scalable, distributed and automated equivalent demo, please visit the repository https://github.com/ksator/automation_summit_Q3_2018
+For a more advanced equivalent demo, please visit the repository https://github.com/ksator/automation_summit_Q3_2018

 # Lab description